aidentified-llc/matching-api-cli/README.md

                                               --dataset-file-path DATASET_FILE_PATH --file-date FILE_DATE
 ```
 Download a nightly event file for dataset-file `DATASET_FILE_NAME` and date `FILE_DATE` to the `DATASET_FILE_PATH` location,
 creating a new file if one does not exist and truncating any existing files.
+Event files are CSV files.